Anna Howard Shaw title

 WB00860_.GIF (262 bytes) The statue pictured here stands next to the library in Big Rapids, Michigan, USA.
 It was designed by Lloyd Radell and dedicated in 1988.

 WB00860_.GIF (262 bytes) A bronze plaque on a 3-ton rock was placed near the (then) high school in Big Rapids, Michigan, in 1930 by the Big Rapids Women's Club, in time for the Big Rapids Diamond Jubilee.
-The plaque has now been moved to the Mecosta County Historical Museum, with a rededication ceremony on September 7, 2000.
+The plaque was later moved to the Mecosta County Historical Museum, with a rededication ceremony on September 7, 2000.
 The plaque has the following inscription:

 To the honor